anoadragon453/busty/README.md

 ### Command Reference

-1. `!list [<channel>] [all]` - Download and list all media sent in the current text channel.
+1. `!list [<channel>] [full]` - Download and list all media sent in the current text channel.
 Specifying a channel will cause songs to be pulled from that channel instead.
 This must be run before `!bust`.
-If the `all` flag is set or if the channel listed is the channel the command was sent in, list messages are pinned and a Google Form for voting is generated.
+If the `full` flag is set or if the channel listed is the channel the command was sent in, list messages are pinned and a Google Form for voting is generated.
-2. `!bust [<song #>]` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
+1. `!bust [<song #>]` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
 The user must be in a vc or stage for this to work.
 Specifying a song index will skip to that index before playing.
-4. `!image [<url>]` - Queue an image to be used in the Google Form geneated when running `!list`.
+1. `!image [<url>]` - Queue an image to be used in the Google Form geneated when running `!list`.
 Run `!image` with no arguments for full usage information.
-3. `!skip` - Skips the current track :scream:
+1. `!skip` - Skips the current track :scream:
-4. `!stop` - Stop busting early :scream: :scream: :scream:
+1. `!stop` - Stop busting early :scream: :scream: :scream:

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.